Vehicle registration plates of the German Democratic Republic

-East German vehicle registration plates were issued in the former German Democratic Republic between 1953 and 1990.
+Vehicle registration plates were issued in the former German Democratic Republic between 1953 and 1990.
 Vehicles whose cylinder capacity was less than 50 cm3 were exempt from registration.
 The plates remained legal until the end of 1993, when all vehicles had to be re-registered to the West German system.

 Design

 The plates' appearance remained largely constant during the 37 years in which they were issued.
 Black alphanumerics rendered in a condensed version of DIN 1451 were used (although other fonts have also been observed), with the first letter indicating the bezirk (the German word for 'district') where the vehicle was registered.
 Between 1953 and 1974, the format of these plates was XX ##-##, where X is any letter in the range A-Z, and # is a digit between 0 and 9 – although a numerical prefix and/or suffix of '00' was disallowed.

 In response to the dramatic increase in the number of vehicles on East German roads, the design was revised in October 1974 to include an additional serial letter, albeit at the cost of the initial digit.
 The new format became: XXX #-##.
 Under this system, '0' was a permitted prefix digit, but the combination '0-00' was disallowed.